sinarueeger/teaching/visualising_data/README.md

 # Visualising data

+## Choice of topic
+Long interest in visualising data, as I believe that visual summary of data is a very effective way of communicating aspects of the data.

+## Knowledge of the learner
+People without necessarily any background in data or working with data.

 ## Aim
 - Learn about best practices in visualising data
 - What tools are good for what data